yeerkus/go-pong/README.md

 # go-pong
-a simple pong game using Go
+a simple pong game using Go with Raylib

 ### why monolithic?